Palestine 36: Critical response

 The Financial Times described it as "a rousing historical epic that chronicles the failed birth of a nation, and the brutal quelling of rebels seeking to resist Arab displacement precipitated by swiftly rising Jewish migration", and quoted Jacir as saying: “It’s the Palestinian point of view of that period”.

-The New Arab described it as "an epic historical drama that serves as a timely antidote to Hollywood's Exodus".
+The New Arab described it as "an epic historical drama that serves as a timely antidote to the 1960 film Exodus".
+Sheri Linden from The Hollywood Reporter praised the film for offering more "facets and nuances" than Exodus, which she described as "Hollywood's star-studded paean to Zionism".
+The Irish Times praised it as a "handsome, old-fashioned production" for validating the "worst suspicions" of British colonial rule in Palestine.